 The world is hurting.
 How can I take God’s Kingdom to those who have concrete, physical needs?
 I enjoy reading thoughts from my online friend Jenny, whose family has not only adopted numerous children from Africa but also intentionally lives in a poverty-stricken area of a city, so that they can spread the gospel and care for the hurting.

-“When they had finished eating, Jesus said to Simon Peter, ‘Simon son of John, do you truly love me more than these?’
+“When they had finished eating, Yeshua said to Simon Peter, ‘Simon son of John, do you truly love me more than these?’

-Again Jesus said, ‘Simon son of John, do you truly love me?’
+Again Yeshua said, ‘Simon son of John, do you truly love me?’

 The third time he said to him, ‘Simon son of John, do you love me?’

-As a homeschooling mother, we have some very special “sheep” that we are asked to feed each day.
+As mothers, we have some very special “sheep” that we are asked to feed each day.
 However, since we’re spending our days at home as mothers and teachers, we have very few hours to devote to earning money to pay the bills.
-Those who must work a second job usually struggle with mind-numbing fatigue.
+Those who must work a second job usually struggle with mind-numbing fatigue, yet they still care for their children, pushing on in spite of their children.

 I’m hoping to encourage you today that God knows your need!
-As Jesus said, “Seek first his kingdom and his righteousness, and all these things will be given to you as well.”
+As Yeshua said, “Seek first his kingdom and his righteousness, and all these things will be given to you as well.”

 I’ve written on my health blog about how to afford healthy food, especially when times are tight, but I thought that the advice I’ve given there might help you if you’re having trouble affording homeschooling, a house payment, or life in general.